 One of the regular activities of our network are meetings where PD Centre representatives get to know each other, exchange ideas and work together on issues of common concern.
 The meetings are organized by the University of Education Freiburg.
 Five meetings were held to date.
 Below you find more details on meetings’ discussions.

-The Lithuanian STEM PD Net team is looking forward to host 4th STEM PD Net project partner meeting in Vilnius, Lithuania, April 25-27th.
+The Bulgarian STEM PD Net team is looking forward to host 8th STEM PD Net meeting in Sofia, Bulgaria, November 28-29 2018.

 If you are interested in attending an upcoming meeting, please contact the network organisation.